tdbgamer/atlanta_fp_rust/PITCHME.md

 ---

 ## Live coding!
-Feel free to code along with me using the [Rust playground](https://play.rust-lang.org/)
+Feel free to code along with me using the [Rust playground](https://play.rust-lang.org/) or by [installing rustup](https://www.rust-lang.org/tools/install).

 ---